-This profile conforms to level 2 of ISO 19106.
+This profile conforms to conformance class 2 of ISO 19106:2004.
 The following is a brief description of the specializations and generalizations where the S-100 General Feature Model differs from ISO 19109.

-- 1) A new S100\GF\NamedType is introduced. - A new S100\GF\InformationType is introduced as a generalization of S100\GF\NamedType, it is constrained to associations with S100\GF\ThematicAttributeType. - 3) S100\GF\FeatureType is a specialization of S100\GF\NamedType, - 4) S100\GF\AttributeType is a specialization of GF\AttributeType in that it is abstract in S-100. - 5) A new abstract GF\SimpleAttributeType is introduced as a generalisation of GF ThematicAttributeType. - 6) GF\Operation is not used. - 7) S100 GF\FeatureType realizes the association role linkBetween by inheritance from S100\GF\NamedType. - 8) GF\InheritanceRelation is not used, feature inheritance is represented by the association inheritance. - 9) The association attributeOfAttribute is not used.
-The concept of the complex attribute is used in S-100 to perform a similar function. - 10) S100\GF\AssociationType does not use the generalization association between GF\AssociationType and GF\FeatureType. - 11) S100\GF\Association type does not use the attribute isAbstract. - 12) GF\LocationAttributeType, GF\TemporalAttributeType, GF\MetaDataAttributeType and GF\QualityAttributeType are not used.
+- 1) A new S100\GF\NamedType is introduced. - A new S100\GF\ObjectType is introduced as a specialisation of S100\GF\NamedType. - A new S100\GF\InformationType is introduced as a specialisation of S100\GF\ObjectType, it is constrained to associations with S100\GF\ThematicAttributeType. - 4) S100\GF\FeatureType is a specialization of S100\GF\ObjectType, - 5) S100\GF\AttributeType is a specialization of GF\AttributeType in that it is abstract in S-100. - A new abstract S100\GF\SimpleAttributeType is introduced as a specialisation of S100\GF\ThematicAttributeType. - 7) GF\Operation is not used. - 8) GF\InheritanceRelation is not used; feature inheritance is represented by the association inheritance. - 9) The association attributeOfAttribute is not used.
+The concept of the complex attribute is used in S-100 to perform a similar function. - S100\GF\AssociationType does not use the generalization association between GF\AssociationType and GF\FeatureType.
+Instead it is a specialisation of S100\GF\NamedType. - 11) S100\GF\AssociationType is associated with S100\GF\ThematicAttributeType by a UML aggregation relationship.
+This means associations can have descriptive characteristics. - New metaclasses S100\GF\FeatureAssociationType and S100\GF\InformationAssociationType are introduced as specialisations of S100\GF\AssociationType. - 13) The association role linkBetween of the GF\FeatureType/GF\AssociationType relationship in ISO 19109 is realized as follows: